Common Allergy Myths

 Indoor house plants and flowers cause allergic rhinitis.

-Allergic rhinitis is usually triggered by grass and tree pollen and occasionally by Daisy family flowers.
-Dull wind-pollinated plants and grasses cause more allergies than brightly coloured insect-pollinated flowers.
+Allergic rhinitis is usually triggered by outdoor grass and tree pollens.
+Dull wind-pollinated plants and grasses cause more allergies than brightly coloured outdoor insect-pollinated flowers.
+However indoor cut flowers such as Lilies give off brightly coloured pollens and can cause conjunctivitis symptoms in sensitised individuals.

 Building dust causes allergic rhinitis.

-It is the powdered faecal pellets of House dust mites that cause allergies and not the dust particles or sand grains.
+It is the powdered faecal pellets of House dust mites and Cockroaches that cause allergies and not the dust particles or sand grains.

 If you have allergies you are better off living in a desert or dry climate.